IFRCGo/ecv-toolkit/app/_disease/disease-03_en.md

 ### Prevention

-- Handwashing with soap (especially after using the toilet or cleaning a baby).
+- Handwashing with soap (especially after using the toilet or cleaning a baby)
-- Safe, clean drinking water (including a clean, covered water container in the household).
+- Safe, clean drinking water (including a clean, covered water container in the household)
-- Use of appropriate sanitation facilities (sound, clean latrines).
+- Use of appropriate sanitation facilities (sound, clean latrines)
-- Good food hygiene (thoroughly cooked food, covered food, clean utensils, etc.).
+- Good food hygiene (thoroughly cooked food, covered food, clean utensils, etc.)
-- Social mobilization and behaviour change communication.
+- Social mobilization and behaviour change communication
-- Routine vaccination.
+- Routine vaccination

 ### Vulnerable people

-- Older children and adults.
+- Older children and adults
-- People living in areas that have poor water, sanitation and hygiene facilities and services.
+- People living in areas that have poor water, sanitation and hygiene facilities and services
-- People who live in crowded conditions.
+- People who live in crowded conditions

 ### If an epidemic occurs

 - Detect and refer cases to health facilities.
-- Promote handwashing with soap (especially after using the toilet or cleaning a baby).
+- Promote handwashing with soap (especially after using the toilet or cleaning a baby)
-- Promote safe, clean drinking water (including a clean, covered water container in the household).
+- Promote safe, clean drinking water (including a clean, covered water container in the household)
-- Promote use of appropriate sanitation facilities (sound, clean latrines).
+- Promote use of appropriate sanitation facilities (sound, clean latrines)
-- Promote good food hygiene (thoroughly cooked food, covered food, clean utensils, etc.).
+- Promote good food hygiene (thoroughly cooked food, covered food, clean utensils, etc.)
-- Increase social mobilization and behaviour change communication.
+- Increase social mobilization and behaviour change communication
-- Support mass vaccination campaign.
+- Support mass vaccination campaign
-- Promote recommended health practices.
+- Promote recommended health practices

 ### Community-based assessment - questions